BTCC: Motorsport Photography Workshop 2026

 2pm - Afternoon on-track sessions.

-7pm - Dinner and editing session at Radisson Blu, East Midlands.
+7pm - Dinner and editing session.

-Sunday 19th April, 2026
+Sunday 19th April, 2026 (Donington Workshop)

-8:30am - Meet at Donington Park Circuit.
+8:30am - Meet at the circuit (Donington / Thruxton).

 9am - Morning on-track sessions.